WillBooster/one-way-git-sync/README.md

      -p https://github.com/WillBooster/one-way-git-sync/commits/
    ```

-## Example Repository
+## Example Repository and Example GitHub Actions Workflows

 [sample-of-one-way-git-sync](https://github.com/WillBooster/sample-of-one-way-git-sync) is an example synchronized repository.
-[release.yml](.github/workflows/release.yml) releases a new npm package and add a tag automatically in this repository using `semantic-release`.
+[release.yml](.github/workflows/release.yml) workflow releases a new npm package and add a tag automatically in this repository using `semantic-release`.
-When a new version is released, [sync.yml](.github/workflows/sync.yml) synchronizes `sample-of-one-way-git-sync` repository using `one-way-git-sync`.
+When a new version is released, [sync.yml](.github/workflows/sync.yml) workflow synchronizes `sample-of-one-way-git-sync` repository using `one-way-git-sync`.
-We can manually trigger [force-sync.yml](.github/workflows/force-sync.yml) which forces synchronizing `sample-of-one-way-git-sync` repository.
+We can manually trigger [force-sync.yml](.github/workflows/force-sync.yml) workflow which forces synchronizing `sample-of-one-way-git-sync` repository.